Crowdedlight/Crows-Zeus-Additions/readme.md

 ## Instructions
 This section provides a description with an image of each functionality.
 It can also explain how to use it, or what to be mindful of when using it.
-Some of the functionality can be seen demostrated in a video at: https://www.youtube.com/playlist?list=PLhmLsanXHDRBU_XAcYTBPyXzzsNTwY2b1
+Windwalker has made some nice videos showing some of the functionality at: https://www.youtube.com/playlist?list=PLhmLsanXHDRBU_XAcYTBPyXzzsNTwY2b1

 ### Scatter Teleport
 A teleport function that teleport selected groups/sides/players to the selected position but in a pattern with a configurable distance between each unit and the possibility to set the height over terrain.
 This is useful for mass-teleport units into the air for "parachute insertion" while ensuring a safe distance between each unit and no collision happens.
 It includes the option to teleport vehicles aswell.